 This means that everyone in this class showed up as a commissioned officer.
 The purpose of DCC, therefore, is not to provide a means to earn a commission.
 Everyone is already a commissioned officer.
 Instead, DCC serves to train commissioned officers on how to act appropriately in the United States Army.

 Structure of DCC

 NCOs primarily lead DCC.
 (There are, however, a few captains that provide instruction from time to time.)
 This is not unusual.
 NCOs have traditionally served as instructors in officer candidate courses in every branch but the Air Force.
 DCC, however, is unique because the students are not officer candidates—they are already officers.
-This means that the students technically outrank the teachers.
+This means that the students outrank the teachers.

 This creates an interesting atmosphere.
 The stereotypical military environment characterized by loud yelling is generally not present.
 The enlisted leadership still provides instruction and corrects our mistakes.
 It nevertheless creates a unique situation where the words “sir” or “ma’am” follow a reprimand.

 The NCOs running our class are exceptional.
 I think my class is lucky to have received the leadership it did.
-They all seem to take their responsibility very seriously.
+They all seem to take their responsibility seriously.
 I, therefore, believe the entire experience will be much better as a result.

-Another interesting aspect of the class is the presence of those with prior commissioned service.
+An interesting aspect of the class is the presence of those with prior commissioned service.
 It is my understanding that the Army recently decided to require all new entrants to the JAG Corps to attend DCC.
 This includes those who were not direct commission officers.